 - Install ArcGIS Data Store on another server.

-The standby and primary machines (for relational and tile cache data stores) and each node in a spatiotemporal big data store must be installed on different physical servers.
+The standby and primary machines (for a relational data store or tile cache data store running in primary-standby mode) and each node in a tile cache data store running in cluster mode or spatiotemporal big data store must be installed on different physical servers.
 Be sure to use the same network account for the ArcGIS Data Store account on all machines in the data store.

 - Open the ArcGIS Data Store Configuration wizard.